Description

 Production Area

-The production and processing area of Riviera Ligure PDO extra virgin olive oil is within the entire territory of the Liguria region.
+The production, processing and packaging area of Riviera Ligure PDO extra virgin olive oil is within the territory of 186 municipalities in the provinces of Genoa, Imperia, La Spezia and Savona, in the Liguria region.

 Production Method

 The olive harvest must be completed by March 31st of each year.
-The most suitable location for the groves is on terraced slopes, of varying degrees, with a geological formation that varies from West to East Liguria.
+The most suitable location for the groves is on terraced slopes, with a geological formation that varies from West to East Liguria.

 Appearance and Flavour